The trip was called an „Adventure Trip“. But what would you call an adventure?

 Our two days in Innsbruck were definitely a lot of fun!

-The TBU bloggers conference came to an end and Innsbruck Tourism organized a few different blog trips.
+The conference came to an end and Innsbruck Tourism organized a few different activities, which also inluded hiking in Innsbruck.
 Sure, I had to choose the Adventure Trip.
-After a long Saturday night, which was the last night with all the amazing travelers together, I just had 1,5 hours sleep!
+After a long Saturday night, which was the last night with the rest of the fun group together, I just had 1,5 hours sleep!
 Thank You!

 Day one got us all the way up into the sourrounding mountains of Innsbruck.
 Luckily we didn't had to walk all the way up, as there is a cable car connection right from the Innsbruck city centre.
 Which came even handier was, that Innsbruck Tourism provides their guests with walking shoes...
 For Free!
 That is what I call a service!